Get Better AI Answers: Your Guide to Chain-of-X Prompting Methods

 Method Card: Concept-Guided CoT (CGCoT)

-AI analyses through a series of guided conceptual questions, building understanding layer by layer.
+What it is: AI analyses through a series of guided conceptual questions, building understanding layer by layer.
 Like a consultant using a framework to assess your business systematically.
+When to use:

 • Comparing service offerings